expo/expo/docs/pages/build-reference/e2e-tests.md

 }
 ```

-After modifying the environment class, we can define an `afterEach` hook that calls `device.takeScreenshot()` for failed tests.
-Create the `e2e/setup.ts` file with the following contents:
+After modifying the environment class, define an `afterEach` hook that calls `device.takeScreenshot()` for failed tests.
+Create the `e2e/setup.ts` file with the following snippet:

 ```ts
 // e2e/setup.ts